heatsynclabs/members_api/README.md

 Take note of port numbers, DATABASE_URL, SENDGRID_API_KEY, and volume paths.

-You can add the following parameters to the docker-compose file if desired:
+You can add the following parameters to a new docker-compose.override.yml file if desired:
   - `NPMINSTALL: 1`
     - allows you to re-run npm install on boot so that if you're using volumes your local filesystem is prepared to run the app (not just the filesystem inside the docker image)
   - `volumes:`